 GLABs says trucks’ arrivals will be evened out, reducing the warehouse’s congested periods.
 It also states that the number of waiting vehicles and waiting times will be reduced, decreasing demurrage, the charge payable for failure to load or discharge a ship within the time agreed.

-“Customers who have warehouses with 30 loading positions, but only have enough warehouse resources to serve five trucks at one time, will only be charged for five loading positions, based on available resources,” says Lyczba.
+Counting the cost“Customers who have warehouses with 30 loading positions, but only have enough warehouse resources to serve five trucks at one time, will only be charged for five loading positions, based on available resources,” says Lyczba.

 According to GLABs, the first reported advantage from its customers is a reduction of trucks waiting on the premises, meaning less penalties and a reduction in organising new shipments.
 “In just a few months, one of our clients reduced their fees for organising new shipments from €1,500 ($1,700) to €200 per month” says Alexa.
 “There is a better standard of communication between LSPs and their customers, which contributes to higher efficiency scheduling.”